Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Box 1: EventID Box 2: Count(),.
 - [ ] Box 1: QuantityUnit Box 2: Split(),.

 ### You have an Azure Active Directory (Azure AD) tenant named contoso.com that contains the users shown in the following table.
 Contoso.com contains a group naming policy.
 The policy has a custom blocked word list rule that includes the word Contoso.
 Which users can create a group named Contoso Sales in contoso.com?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
 Users who can create a security group named Contoso Sales: Users who can create an Office 365 group named Cantoso Sales

 ![Question206](images/question206.jpg)